frioux/blog/content/posts/extensibility-in-golang.md

 tags: [ golang ]
 guid: d0da5559-e2c9-424e-9435-21dd7e634c47
 ---
-Recently I've come across some code that allows extesibility in some ways that are limiting.
+Recently I've come across some code that allows extensibility in some ways that are limiting.

 <!--more-->